-A PROC directive line must have a label and the expression in the operand field indicates the maximum number of lists of expressions associated with the procedure, if any.
-If no expression is given, the number of lists is indeterminate.
+A PROC directive line must have a label and the expression in the operand field indicates the maximum number of lists of expressions associated with the procedure, if any.\ If no expression is given, the number of lists is indeterminate.
 (No expression is indicated by a period followed by a blank.
-In this case, every reference to the PROC must have a period followed by a blank following the last line.)
+Any PROC reference line must have a period if comments are to follow on the same line).